AhmedYMahdy/AlgorizaApplicants/README.md

   * You can access swagger interface using this like:https://localhost:7228/swagger/index.html.
   * And you can access the views using this like: https://localhost:7228/api/ApplicantsFV/applicants.
   * Both interface you can access after running the application, by default it opens with the Views interface.
   * In the system I applied some validations on the inputs on both sides (client-side and Server-side), one of those validation is on Country which I used an external api, I integrated with this api "https://restcountries.com/v3.1/name/"to Validate the country.
+  * Unit testing is applied in this system.

 **Installation**
     This App doesn't need an installation, just we need to run command "update-database" to apply the migrations into the DB.